 Isolated - Singleplayer Titanfall-Inspired FPS Mission

-Overview: A movement/parkour single-player FPS level, made in Unity, set in my concept for Titanfall 3 campaign.
+Overview: A movement/parkour single-player FPS level, made in Unity.

 Level Showcase:

-This blockout contains the first 1/4 of the mission, where players are tasked with escaping from the IMC camps located within the city.
-Their goal is to reach the gates leading out of the city which would lead into the next section of the level.
+This blockout contains the first 1/4 of the mission, where players are tasked with escaping from the IMC patrols located within the collapsing city.
+Their goal is to reach the gates leading out of the city, which would lead to the next section of the level.

 Level Playthrough